Akademisk Boldklub: AB in recent times

 While again playing in the Danish 1st Division, AB launched Vision 2010 with the goal of returning to the best Danish league by 2010.
 At that time AB had a talented team of many players from the club's academy, which in 2008 had won the Danish Championship for youth players.
 The vision was close to be realized with a third place in 2009 and a fourth place in 2010, but it failed and left AB again in financial problems.
 In subsequent years, AB experienced poorer results, and for three consecutive years – from 2012 to 2014 – the existence in the second tier was saved in the final round of the tournament.
 In 2012, AB was rescued from relegation by defeating Hobro IK 3–1.
 In 2013 the club saved its existence by defeating Lyngby FC 4–2.
 In 2014, the rescue was secured by playing 3–3 with HB Køge.
-In 2015, AB finally relegated and moved down to the third tier for the first time since 1994.
+In 2015, AB were finally relegated and moved down to the third tier for the first time since 1994.

 The 2015-16 season was a successful one for the club as it bounced back from relegation to win promotion back to the Danish 1st Division at the first time of asking under the dutiful charge of manager Per Frandsen.
 Despite this, however, the beginning of the season proved challenging with the club suffering a heavy defeat in the first round of the Danish Cup at the hands of rivals Lyngby Boldklub and only finishing third in its group behind Hvidovre IF and Hellerup IK to progress to the Spring promotion group.